archivesspace-labs/ArchivesSnake/README.md

 You'll need an internet connection to fetch ASnake's dependencies.

 ## Usage
+### Low level API
+The low level API allows full access to the ArchivesSpace API; it's essentially "what if requests knew enough about an ASpace instance to manage authorization, turning uris into full URLs, and handling paged resources.

 To start, here's a simple, fairly complete example - fetching the JSON representation of all the repositories from an ArchivesSpace instance and saving it to a variable.

 ``` python